Form 12s Meter Wiring Diagram

 I could not talk about net metering and not mention the role it plays in renewable energy metering.
 Most likely the first thing that popped into you head when you read the words “net metering” was solar power.
 So, is solar power metered with net metering?
 The answer is yes.
 This was the most common way to meter solar power.
 It is easier to do from a billing stand point and can be less work all together.
 With other types of renewable energy metering separate billing accounts need to be set up for credits and it can be very confusing.
 Using one meter however, allows you to read the same meter just like you did every month.
 As far as billing goes it looks like the customer is using less every month.

-However, not all utilities offer net metering tariffs.
+However, not all utilities offer net metering tariffs for solar generation.
 That is unfortunate because from a customer’s view it is really the best of options for feed in tariffs.
 This is because you are trading retail Kwh for retail Kwh.
 What I mean is that if the rate that you pay for electricity is $0.10 per Kwh every Kwh that you avoid because of your solar panels or wind turbine reduces your power bill by $0.10 per each Kwh you produce.

 Is Net Metering Right for Me?